temporal-community/miab-build-invincible-apps-python/README.md

     ```bash
     source venv/bin/activate
     ```
-    5. Run the starter scriptg, which will begin the execution of the loop code
+    5. Run the starter script, which will begin the execution of the loop code
     ```bash
     python starter.py
     ```